 When a hotel has a 4.9 rating (out of 5) on Tripadvisor you know it’s going to be pretty special!
+And when that hotel is linked to the biggest silent movie star the big screen ever saw, I couldn’t wait.

 And so it was that our cab pulled up at The Charlie Hotel on leafy residential Sweetzer Avenue in West Hollywood in front of what looked like a couple of little quaint houses with shingle tiled roofs and a black iron gate to be buzzed in.
 Buzzed we did and it sprang open – but don’t expect to get any attention until 8.30am on a week day and 9am on weekends as this is a family run hotel and they don’t work 24/7.